- Time and Place. TR 18:30-19:50 in UGLC 340.

 - Software Review (30%): Students will give two 20-minute presentations on selected topics concerning software or its use in the classroom.
 Each student will distribute an accompanying 2-page handout.

 - Video Lesson (15%): Students will produce a 3-minute video lesson on a topic of their choice.
 The lesson will be accompanied by a 1-page LaTeX lesson plan.

 - Lesson Design (20%): Students will design and present a Math lesson of their choice involving appropriate technology (about 20-30 minutes in-class presentation, using Beamer for at least a portion of the presentation).
 An accompanying lesson plan in LaTeX should have a length of 3-5 pages.

-- Wolfram Project (10%): Each student will produce a Mathematica notebook.
+- Wolfram Project (10%): Each student will produce a Mathematica notebook featuring an animation.

 - GeoGebra (10%): Each student will submit a GeoGebra construction to the GeoGebra materials collection.

 - Homework and some in-class activities will account for the remaining 15% of your grade.

 - Time Requirement.
 I expect that you spend an absolute minimum of six hours a week outside of class on preparing your individual and group activities, reading the textbook, preparing for the next class, reviewing your class notes, and completing homework assignments.
 Not surprisingly, it has been my experience that there is a strong correlation between class grade and study time.

 - Attendance.
 You are strongly encouraged to attend every class meeting.